 Her birthday was in August.
 This had to have been in the summer of 1976.
 I needed a present.
 I wanted it to be special.
 I was as poor as the usual working-class undergraduate.
 So, I sent a blank tape cassette to Dick Summer, asking him to please read some of his poems as a gift for my girlfriend.
 It was a simpler era; things like intellectual property were not really popular concerns, not to mention the idea of me freeloading on his professional time and talents.
 It didn’t take long.
 Soon the cassette came back.
 No note telling me to get lost, to buy the damned book, etc. Just the cassette.

-Dick had filled it with personal readings of his poems, and returned it to me with best wishes for Theresa’s birthday and for our future.
+Dick had filled it with personal readings of his poems, and returned it to me with best wishes for Maria’s birthday and for our future.

 Dick Summer was, and remains as far as I can tell, one hell of a nice person.